D-Whipp/D-Whipp/README.md

-- :trollface: Hi, my name's David.
+- Hi, my name's David :trollface:.
 - Email: dwhipp88@gmail.com
 - 👀 I have a strong desire to learn Programming and further my career!
 - 🌱 I earned a [certificate](https://arizona.badgr.com/public/assertions/gKrNffytTUe7WQTfPe3A7A) in Full Stack Web Development from the University of Arizona's Coding Bootcamp and I have an Associate's Degree in Applied Science that I earned from my local community college.